cpjobling/eg-247-textbook/filter_design/analogue_filters.md

 +++ {"slideshow": {"slide_type": "subslide"}}

+(unit7.1:cheby1)=
-### Chebyshev Analogue Low-Pass Filter Design
+### Chebyshev Type I Analogue Low-Pass Filter Design

 An issue with the Butterworth filter is that the stop-band attenuation rate may not be high enough for some applications unless a very large value of $N$ is used.

 If we allow some ripple in the pass-band we can obtain a sharper cut-off for smaller values of $N$.

 The Chebyshev analogue low-pass filter is such a design.

 +++ {"slideshow": {"slide_type": "subslide"}}